ddarksmith/alfresco-docker/README.md

 - Make a cleanup script for the elastic search indexes to keep only for a certain amount of time (curator)
 - Make script to cronjob the bart backup
 - Make a script that test and create the needed user and then set the permissions on it
+- dstat and spy.log from the elk agent are not rotated (FIXME)
 - Test bart script (verify it backup the volumes/config folder)
 - Test the cleanup of the audit log in alfresco database
 - Postgres folder permissions (perhaps 999:1000 works or put 1000 user in postgres group...)